Sir William Montgomery-Cuninghame, 9th Baronet: Later military career

-Nine months later, on 22 May 1868, he was appointed lieutenant colonel of the Inns of Court Rifle Volunteer Corps Then, on 28 August 1871 he was commissioned to Deputy Lieutenant of Ayrshire.
-In 1877, he was a major with the Ayr and Wigtown Militia.
+Nine months later, on 22 May 1868, he was appointed lieutenant colonel of the Inns of Court Rifle Volunteer Corps In 1877, he was a major with the Ayr and Wigtown Militia.

 On 9 August 1884, Major Montgomery Cuninghame was granted the honorary rank of lieutenant colonel in the 4th Battalion, Royal Scots Fusiliers.
 On 17 October 1888 he was granted the rank of colonel in the Volunteer Force and placed in command of The Clyde Brigade.
 He also held the appointment of brigadier general of the Clyde Brigade and then of the Glasgow Brigade of the Volunteer Force.

 In July 1897, he was expected to accompany the Volunteer Glasgow Infantry Brigade (which he had commanded since its inception) to Aldershot, where they were to perform duties akin to regular battalions stationed there.
 This was the first time in the history of the volunteer movement this was to occur.
 However, during the negotiations for this historic event, he resigned due to ill health.

 Political career

+On 28 August 1871 Montgomery-Cuninghame was commissioned as Deputy Lieutenant of Ayrshire.

-Montgomery-Cuninghame sat as Conservative Member of Parliament for Ayr Burghs from 31 January 1874 to 31 March 1880.
+He sat as Conservative Member of Parliament for Ayr Burghs from 31 January 1874 to 31 March 1880.

 He was a Justice of the Peace for the counties of Lanark and Wigtown.

 Personal life

-On 22 April 1869, he married Elizabeth Hartopp at Little Dalby, Leicestershire, daughter of Edward Bourchier Hartopp.
+On 22 April 1869 at Little Dalby, Leicestershire, he married Elizabeth Hartopp, a daughter of Edward Bourchier Hartopp, MP for North Leicestershire, and Honoria Gent (a daughter of Maj.-Gen. William Gent), in 1869.
+Together, they had nine children, two sons and seven daughters, including:

-Together, they had 9 children – 2 sons and 7 daughters.
-Their eldest child, Edith Honoria Montgomery-Cuninghame became the wife of Sir John Tilley (diplomat).